20+ Ideas for an Energizing and Fun Brain Break for Kids

 17. Guided Imagery

-During this peaceful brain break, children close their eyes while you describe a calming scene, like walking through a quiet forest or sitting on a warm beach.
-This exercise encourages kids to use their imagination to find a "happy place," which reduces mental fatigue and builds emotional resilience.
-It is an excellent way to settle a classroom after a high-energy transition.
+During this peaceful brain break, the kids close their eyes and you describe a calming scene – such as walking through a quiet forest or sitting on a warm beach.
+This exercise helps the kids use their imagination to find a "happy place", which reduces mental fatigue and builds emotional strength – it's a great way to calm the whole class down after a high-energy transition.

 18. The Squeeze and Release